hzaurzli/Resume/index.md

 **2.Multi-omics analysis of sex development in zebrafish**

-Multi-omics study based on zebrafish sex reversal model,this part is used as my master thesis ,Cooperation tutor: [@yhsun](http://people.ucas.ac.cn/~yhsun)
+Multi-omics study based on zebrafish sex reversal model,this part is used as my master thesis ,The repositories is [here](https://github.com/hzaurzli/Aquatic-institute),but it's private, Cooperation tutor: [@yhsun](http://people.ucas.ac.cn/~yhsun)

 **3.BertG4 development**